RoopeshPersonal/APEXHols/APEX-Curriculum-221/hols-overview.md

 https://github.com/RoopeshPersonal/APEXHols/blob/main/APEX-Curriculum-221/Hands-on-lab-05/2-adding-pages-shopping-cart.md

-# Lab 6:

-## Lab 6: Managing and Customising Interactive Reports
+# Lab 6: Managing and Customising Interactive Reports

 Task 1: Customizing an Interactive report as an end-user Task 2: Customizing an Interactive report as a Developer